mcreutz/playground/systems_eng/linux/linux_administration.md

 * truncate -s 0 filename  # Remove content of file up to given size is reached.
 Good to clear a file without deleting it.*
 * `watch`- periodically run a command and show output
 * find /path/to/dir -name "filaname.*" -exec rm -rf {} \;  # find and delete files
-fstab
+# fstab and crypt eqivalent
-lsmod
-modprobe
-cat filesystems
+# cat filesystems
-screen
+# screen
+# cryptutility

 # shortcuts
 !nnn  # Run command no nnn from command history